Coastal demo site

 Below sea-level multifunctional wetlands to adapt to sea-level rise

-Constructed wetlands have been used to polish and treat urban wastewater but are rarely applied to agricultural wastewater.
-Nutrients, metals, pesticides and organics have been successfully removed at rates of 30-99%, based on various processes such as adsorption, precipitation, filtration, sedimentation, microbial degradation, and plant uptake.
+Constructed wetlands have been used to treat urban wastewater but are rarely applied to agricultural wastewater.
+Nutrients, metals, pesticides and organic pollutants have been successfully removed at rates of 30-99%, using processes such as adsorption, precipitation, filtration, sedimentation, microbial degradation, and plant uptake.

-• Evaluate the ecosystem services of this wetland: water quality improvement, coastal protection, biodiversity and climate regulation (carbon sequestration) and compare to the centralised systems currently in place.
+• Evaluate the ecosystem services of this wetland: water quality improvement, coastal protection, biodiversity and climate regulation (carbon sequestration), and compare them to the centralised systems currently in place.

 • Demonstrate feasibility for decentralised systems such as near-sea on-farm small wetlands;

-• Test that the approach aligns with internationally accepted nature-based solution principles and elaborate a plan for upscaling the solution.
+• Test that this approach aligns with internationally accepted nature-based solution principles and elaborate a plan for upscaling the solution.

-• Test, monitor and assess restoration actions on touristic beaches regarding their resilience against marine storms, biodiversity enhancement and promotion of citizens’ behavioural change;
+• Test, monitor and assess restoration actions on tourist beaches regarding their resilience against marine storms.

-• Propose guidelines to improve the effectiveness of other restoration actions and elaborate a plan for upscaling dune restoration in coastal Catalonia.
+• Propose guidelines to improve the effectiveness of other restoration actions and create a plan for upscaling dune restoration in coastal Catalonia.

 Decentralised, hybrid, fit-for-use reclamation system for increasing water availability

-• Install a compact hybrid decentralised water reclamation system, combining NBS and anaerobic granular membrane treatments, in a touristic camping complex;
+• Design a compact hybrid decentralised water reclamation system and install it in a tourist camping complex.

-• Design the system taking into account the challenges linked to seasonal occupation of the complex;
+• Take into account challenges linked to the seasonal occupation of the complex.

-• Assess the quality of water produced and its potential health risks if used for irrigation and cleaning purposes;
+• Assess the quality of water produced and its suitability for irrigation and cleaning purposes.

-Sediment delivery to coastal areas through irrigation networks
+Sediment delivery to coastal areas via irrigation networks

-• Elaborate on already tested solutions, using irrigation networks to deliver river sediments to agricultural areas at or below sea-level in the most threatened coastal areas;
+• Use irrigation networks to deliver river sediments to agricultural areas below sea level in the most threatened coastal areas.

-• Make the computational tools available for use in other similar environments with the aim of proposing strategies for (potentially continuous) network adaptation to provide efficient sediment transport.
+• Make these computational tools available for use in similar environments that need strategies for efficient sediment transport.

 Improving bathing water quality in extreme storm events

-Disease-causing microbes such as E.Coli bacteria can cause stomach pain and cramps, nausea, vomiting, diarrhoea or even respiratory or blood infections.
-Climate change can make such microbes more prevalent and better able to infect humans, for example when bathing in the sea, or camping in a site with inadequate sewage treatment capacity.
+Disease-causing microbes such as E.coli bacteria can cause stomach pain and cramps, nausea, vomiting, diarrhoea or even respiratory or blood infections.
+Climate change can make such microbes more prevalent and better able to infect humans, for example when bathing in the sea or camping in sites with inadequate sewage treatment.

-• Implement a Combined Sewer Overflow management tool that combines advanced on-line pathogen monitoring and water quality models to prevent water quality decrease.
+• Implement a Combined Sewer Overflow management tool that uses advanced online pathogen monitoring and water quality models to prevent water quality decrease.

 Increasing drinking water plant resilience to water-borne pathogens

-Blue–green algae find temperatures of around 25°C optimal for their growth.
-Algal blooms usually develop during the warmer months of the year, when water temperature is higher and there is more sunlight, but a warming climate provides optimal conditions more often or for longer.
-Freshwater, estuarine and marine algae can impact on water quality, in some cases leading to health risks for people, stock, wildlife and domestic animals.
+Blue-green algae grow well in temperatures of around 25°C. Algal blooms usually develop during the warmer months of the year, when water temperature is higher and there is more sunlight, but a warming climate provides optimal conditions more often or for longer.
+Freshwater, estuarine and marine algae can impact water quality, in some cases leading to health risks for people, stock, wildlife and domestic animals.

-• Evaluate solar disinfection for the removal of algal cyanotoxins during drinking water treatment;
+• Evaluate solar disinfection for the removal of algal toxins during drinking water treatment.

-• Develop an up-to-date decision support tool to consider specificities regarding the most vulnerable coastal regions and evaluate the resilience of current drinking water treatment systems.
+• Develop a decision support tool to consider specificities regarding the most vulnerable coastal regions and evaluate the resilience of current drinking water treatment systems.

 Changes in the spatial distribution of species

 Where different species of plants and animals live and thrive is highly dependent on factors such as the underlying geology and soil, the topography of the landscape, how much disturbance it experiences and which other organisms are there to provide food or competition.
-Climate is another, very significant factor.
+The climate is another, very significant factor.

-• Use the latest modelling techniques and analytical frameworks to explored how likely it is that species will change their distributions in the region because of climate change;
+• Use the latest modelling techniques and analytical frameworks to explore how likely it is that species will change their distributions in the region because of climate change.

-• Assess potential changes in the spatial distributions of a wide range of taxa that occur in coastal dunes and marshlands along the Catalonian coast, comparing projected future distributional changes with past and current distributions and taking advantage of the IMPETUS digital toolkits;
+• Assess potential changes in the spatial distributions of a wide range of species in coastal dunes and marshlands along the Catalonian coast, comparing projected future distributional changes with past and current distributions, taking advantage of the IMPETUS digital toolkits.

 • Identify climate change adaptation measures that could strengthen the resilience of target species and ecosystems.